chipsalliance/Surelog/README.md

 # Surelog
 System Verilog 2017 Pre-processor, Parser, UHDM Compiler.
-Provide IEEE Design/TB VPI and Python AST API.
+Provides IEEE Design/TB VPI and Python AST API.

 # Goal
 This project aims at providing a complete System Verilog 2017 front-end: a preprocessor, a parser, an elaborator for both design and testbench.